satya-das/cib/README.md

 ### 10.4\.
 Example-2 - Virtual function and runtime polymorphism

 In this example we will see what CIB does with virtual functions and how runtime polymorphism works across component boundary.
-The code for this example is the next version of previous example and so we will also know how CIB ensures forward compatibility at binary level.
+The code for this example is the next version of previous example and so we will also know how CIB ensures ABI stability at binary level.
 Consider the following example:

 ```c++
 #pragma once